JanDostal/tul-alg2-semestral-project/README.md

         +FileParsingException()
     }

-note for MovieDataConverter "Součást package utils.helpers" note for TVEpisodeDataConverter "Součást package utils.helpers" note for TVSeasonDataConverter "Součást package utils.helpers" note for TVShowDataConverter "Součást package utils.helpers"
+note for MovieDataConverter "Included in the package utils.helpers" note for TVEpisodeDataConverter "Included in the package utils.helpers" note for TVSeasonDataConverter "Included in the package utils.helpers" note for TVShowDataConverter "Included in the package utils.helpers"

     class MovieDataConverter{
         -MovieDataConverter()